 - Why should we hire you, and not one of the other job applicants?

 Interview at STARBUCKS

 If you apply for a job at STARBUCKS, you should have a look at STARBUCKS Interview Guide from Mathew Arnolds.
-Mathew worked for STARBUCKS, he knows all the ins and outs of their hiring process, and he has decided to devote his career to helping people who want to work for the famous coffee retailer.
+Mathew worked for STARBUCKS, and he knows the ins and outs of their hiring process.

 Currently he focuses on helping people to get a job with this famous coffee retailer, offering both free and paid advice.